Ultimate Guide to Japanese Culture

 Also, if someone makes it known that you've caused any problem, however minor, you're expected to apologize immediately and fully.
 Many foreigners have trouble with this, as we tend to immediately defend ourselves.
 Remember that "public face" and "true face" are separated in Japanese culture.
 Keep the peace by accepting the critique, and you'll prove yourself humble and easier to get along with.

-To learn more about how to apologize, check out our article on Japanese customs!
+To learn more about how to apologize, check out our Ultimate Guide to Japanese Customs

 Japanese culture: The Japanese Cultural Life Cycle